 After the import is completed the script type is shown as Rational Functional Tester

 Link the automated test script to the test case:

 Browse to open the Test Case created previously.
-In RQM select Constructionà Browse Test Case.
+In RQM select Construction Browse Test Case.
 Click on the Place Order test case and go to the Test Script section.

 Select Add Test Script.

-Select the check box next to the script created by Rational Functional Tester and click on Add and Close.
-Remember to Save.
+Select the check box next to the script created by the Rational Functional Tester and click on Add and Close.
+Don’t Forget to Save.

-The result is now displayed.
-Click on Show result to look at the log files generated from execution.
+The results are now displayed.
+Click on Show result to view the log files generated from execution.

 The resulting log files are also imported into RQM as shown.

 - How to install IBM Rational Functional Tester